-“Whenever someone remembers Hanuman using mind, action, or word, his or her hardships are removed.
-O Hanuman, you even fulfilled the objectives of Rama, the ultimate yogi who rules over the universe.”
+“Whenever someone remembers Hanuman using his or her mind, actions, or words, his or her hardships are removed.
+O Hanuman, you even fulfilled the objectives of Rama, the ultimate yogi who rules over the entire universe.”

 Notes: It is advisable to remember Hanuman if one needs help in any sphere of life.
-If one can not meditate upon him (using the mind) or bow one’s head before his murti (an example of a devotional action), Hanuman can be remembered simply by uttering his name from the mouth.
-When Hanuman could fulfill the aspirations of Rama, the Supreme Soul, there is no reason why he can not fulfill the aspirations of a weak soul.
+If one cannot meditate upon him (using the mind) or bow one’s head before his murti (an example of a devotional action), Hanuman can be remembered simply by uttering his name from the mouth.
+When Hanuman could fulfil the wishes of Rama, the Supreme Soul, he can definitely fulfil the wishes of a weak soul.

 aur manorath jo koi lavai, soi amit jeevan phal paavai||28||